ruquant/kg1/README.md

-# SORU Kernel Gallery
+# Smart Rollup Kernel Gallery

 [[_TOC_]]

-The kernel gallery is a direcory of examples to help you get started writing your own WASM kernels for [Tezos SORU](http://tezos.gitlab.io/alpha/smart_rollups.html).
+The kernel gallery is a direcory of examples to help you get started writing your own WASM kernels for [Tezos Smart Rollups](http://tezos.gitlab.io/alpha/smart_rollups.html).

 This repository is intended as companion to the docs on [developing your wasm kernel](http://tezos.gitlab.io/alpha/smart_rollups.html#developing-wasm-kernels).
 Additionally, it showcases simple end-to-end rollup applications, demonstrating how you can use rollups in your DApps.

 We recommend going through examples in order:
 - **00_debug_kernel**: shows how to debug messages and read from the shared inbox.
-- **01_counter_kernel**: shows a simple rollup that tracks how many times users have called in in its persistent storage.
-Additionally introductes the `mock_host` testing fixtures.
-- **02_tzwitter**: a twitter clone demonstrating a full rollup DApp.
+- **01_storage_kernel**: shows how to read and write to the kernel's persistent storage.
+- **02_inbox_kernel**: shows how to read from the shared inbox.
+- **03_filtering_kernel**: shows how to filter messages coming from the shared inbox.
+- **04_outbox_kernel**: shows how to write messages to the outbox to communicate back to the L1.
+- **0n_counter_kernel**: a larger example combining the above elements into a simple counter application.
+- **09_tzwitter_app**: A full fledged rollup DApp for social media, combining an L1 smart contract, rollup kernel, React+Typescript frontend, and deployment script.

 Each kernel directory includes a README.md that demonstrates how to test the kernel with the `octez-smart-rollup-wasm-debugger` against a set of inputs and commands.
 The